pitt-crc/kubernetes-tutorial/README.md

 ### Installing Helm

+Helm is a package manager for Kubernetes.
 The Helm maintainers provide a useful setup script for automatically installing the `helm` utility:

 ```bash
 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash